spurrw/ad-clone-domain/README.md

 This tool exports and imports the following:
 - Organizational Units
-- User accounts
+- User accounts (all get disabled)
-- Computer accounts
+- Computer accounts (all get disabled)
 - Security Groups with membership
 - Group Policy Objects
   - Settings